Pages

 B P International Publishing From Sasanian Adurbadagan to Modern Azerbaijan: Historical Roots and Development

-in Book:
+In Book:

-"Recent Trends in Arts and Social Studies", Chapter 8, Publisher: B P International, London, Kolkata, 2023, pp116-136 https://doi.org/10.9734/bpi/rtass/v9/7649A
+"Recent Trends in Arts and Social Studies", Chapter 8, First Edition, Publisher: B P International, London, Kolkata, 2023, pp116-136 , https://doi.org/10.9734/bpi/rtass/v9/7649A

 by Mahir Khalifa-Zadeh1.2 and Leyla Khalifazadeh3